dgarridoa/nvim-config/README.md

 - `undotree`: Undo or redo changes, similar to git but with automatic commits.
 - `venv`: A python virtual environment selector.
 - `whichkey`: Displays a popup with possible key bindings of the command you started typing.

+# LSP

+In the `lsp` directory language servers are configured and they are enabled in the `init.lua` file.
+You may need to install specific language servers using the `mason` plugin to ensure proper functionality.